Mai-Sigurd/Algo_exam_notes/01 Randomized algorithms.md

 ### Consider the following algorithm: To determine the number of satisfying assignments for a Boolean formula $F$ with n variables, randomly sample some number T of assignments.
 Among those sampled assignments, let $S$ be the number of assignments that satisfy $F$.
 Then output $S/T * 2^n$.

 #### Is the expected output of this algorithm correct?
+Yes. $S/T$ represents the fraction of correct assignments in the samples, while 2n is number of assignments in a single correct assignment, as it is the number of possible assignments for n variables.
+Therefore $S/T∗2^n$ is the expected number of correct assignments.
 #### What other problem is there?
+If the number of satisfying assigments is very small then the algorithm may not find them unless $T$ is very large, which would make it very slow.
+Formally if the number of assignments is small compared to $2^n$ then the probability of finding it is very small.
+This will be solved by the next algorithm.

 ### Describe the randomized approximation algorithm for counting satisfying assignments to DNFs discussed in class.
+The algorithm works by creating a very small sample space.
+Imagine a DNF formula, fx: $$ (x_1 \wedge \overline{x_2}\wedge x_3) \vee (x_2\wedge x_4) \vee (\overline{x_1}\wedge x_3\wedge x_4) $$

 #### What exactly is the set it samples from?